Many first-time visitors to French Polynesia spend time on this trifecta of islands: Tahiti, Moorea, and Bora Bora.

 You must land on the island of Tahiti if you’re arriving by air from an international destination, so that makes it easy to spend a few nights exploring the largest island in French Polynesia.
 However, Tahiti is quite developed, and it’s home to the urban capital of Papeete, with its bustling downtown and large ferry and cruise ship terminal.

-So, some folks make plans to quickly scoot to another one of the nearby Society Islands to get to that gorgeous aquamarine water, those white sandy beaches lined with palm trees, and the luxurious overwater bungalows the smaller islands are known for.
+So, some folks make plans to quickly scoot to another one of the nearby Society Islands to get to that gorgeous aquamarine water, those white sandy beaches lined with palm trees, and the luxurious overwater bungalows the smaller beautiful islands are known for.

-Moorea is a quick and easy ferry ride (30 minutes) or plane ride (10 minutes) away from Tahiti, so that’s a popular first island stop for visitors — not only for its ease of access but also for its lush mountainsides and fantastic snorkeling opportunities amid bright coral reefs.
+Moorea is a quick and easy ferry ride (30 minutes) or plane ride (10 minutes) away from Tahiti, so that’s a popular first island paradise stop for visitors — not only for its ease of access but also for its lush mountainsides and fantastic snorkeling opportunities amid bright coral reefs.

-Bora Bora is slightly further afield, but it’s likely on many travelers’ agendas because it’s well known by name and boasts splurge-worthy chic accommodations.
+Bora Bora is slightly further afield, but it’s likely on many travelers’ agendas because it’s well-known by name and boasts splurge-worthy chic accommodations.

 My husband and I spent time on both Bora Bora and Moorea on a recent 12-day trip to French Polynesia.
 There are similarities between the islands, for sure — they are both part of French Polynesia after all — so you’ll find similar local foods (including delectable poisson cru), use the same currency (Central Pacific Francs), and experience common tropical weather patterns (a wet season and dry season) on each island.

-1. You Can Reach Moorea By Ferry Or Plane
+1. You Can Reach Moorea by Ferry or Plane

 We took the ferry simply to experience a different mode of transportation on our trip.
 We liked getting a different perspective of the area on the water (plus we knew we’d be flying to Bora Bora later, so we’d get that bird’s-eye-view, too).
 The ferries are reliable and clean, and they offer snack bars and plenty of seating.